Eschatologue/CM_wiki/docs/spells/2nd-level.md

 Your spell bolsters your allies with toughness and resolve.
 Choose up to three creatures within range.
 Each target's Hit Point maximum and current Hit Points increase by 5 for the duration.

-***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, a target's Hit Points increase by an additional 5 for each slot level above 2nd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, a target's Hit Points increase by an additional 5 for each slot level above 2nd.

 ### Air Bubble
 *2nd-level conjuration*